Second Hand or New School Textbooks? What to Consider when Buying

-Used textbooks can be rented for a fraction of the cost of new textbooks.
+Second hand textbooks can be rented for a fraction of the cost of new textbooks.
 To acquire the best deal, check the bookstore and other online stores once more.
 After the semester is through, you'll have less clutter on your bookshelves.

-Getting Paid for Used Textbooks
+Getting Paid for Second Hand Textbooks

-You can resell your old textbooks for a profit, just like new textbooks.
+You can resell your old second hand textbooks for a profit, just like new textbooks.
 Textsurf or Amazon can be used to sell them to classmates and online.
 If Amazon runs out of a popular textbook, they may give you credit against your account if you submit it to them.

-Avoid returning used textbooks to the school bookshop.
+Avoid returning old used textbooks to the school bookshop.
 They'll offer you the bare minimum, which won't feel like much in your pocket.
 Selling old textbooks is the easiest way to recoup your investment.